ariga/atlas/doc/md/knowledge/postgres/partial-indexes.md

 ### Limitation of using Partial Index

 If you are a new engineer working on an already existing, huge database and are not familiar with existing partial indexes or the nature of queries for such a database, you might end up using expensive queries.
-In these cases it’s easier to use non-partial index.
+In these cases it's easier to use non-partial index.

 ### Conclusion

-In this section, we learned about PostgreSQL partial indexes and how we can easily create partial indexes in a schema using Atlas.
+In this section, we learned about PostgreSQL partial indexes and how we can easily create partial indexes in our database by using Atlas.

 ## Need More Help?​